waldronmatt/bowman/docs/about.markdown

 Bowman is great for small to medium sized static websites and personal projects.

-Those looking for more options and support for more templating languages may want to consider Eleventy.
+Those looking for more options and greater templating support may want to consider Eleventy.

 Other popular choices include Hugo and Gatsby.